Skip to content

 • Broker Authorization & Identity: Strengthened security by enforcing dispatch authorization checks and resolving creator identities for all registered runtime brokers.

-• Automated Grove Cleanup: Hardened the hub-native grove lifecycle by implementing cascaded directory cleanup on remote brokers whenever a grove is deleted via the Hub.
+• Automated Project Cleanup: Hardened the hub-managed project lifecycle by implementing cascaded directory cleanup on remote brokers whenever a project is deleted via the Hub.

 • CLI Enhancements: Added a new -n/--num-lines flag to the scion look command, enabling tailored views of agent terminal output.